Find out more about SWOT,

 SWOT Analysis is a useful technique for understanding your Strengths and Weaknesses, and for identifying both the Opportunities open to you and the Threats you face.

 Used in a business context, it helps you carve a sustainable niche in your market.
 Used in a personal context , it helps you develop your career in a way that takes best advantage of your talents, abilities and opportunities.

 What makes SWOT particularly powerful is that, with a little thought, it can help you uncover opportunities that you are well-placed to exploit.
 And by understanding the weaknesses of your business, you can manage and eliminate threats that would otherwise catch you unawares.

 More than this, by looking at yourself and your competitors using the SWOT framework, you can start to craft a strategy that helps you distinguish yourself from your competitors, so that you can compete successfully in your market.

-Originated by Albert S Humphrey in the 1960s, SWOT Analysis is as useful now as it was then.
+Originated by Albert S Humphrey in the 1960s, the tool is as useful now as it was then.
 You can use it in two ways – as a simple icebreaker helping people get together to "kick off" strategy formulation, or in a more sophisticated way as a serious strategy tool.

 Strengths and weaknesses are often internal to your organization, while opportunities and threats generally relate to external factors.
-For this reason, SWOT Analysis is sometimes called Internal-External Analysis and the SWOT Matrix is sometimes called an IE Matrix.
+For this reason, SWOT is sometimes called Internal-External Analysis and the SWOT Matrix is sometimes called an IE Matrix.

 To help you to carry out upir analysis, download and print off our free worksheet, and write down answers to the following questions.